akshay-na/akshay-na.github.io/README.md

 If the above solution still doesn't work, visit the [wiki page](https://github.com/saadpasta/developerFolio/wiki/Github-Setup-For-Open-Source-Projects).

-## Change and customize every section according to your need.
+## Change and customize every section according to your need

 #### Personalize page content in `/src/portfolio.js` & modify it as per your need.
-You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio.
+You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio

 #### To change the roles, please modify the `src/containers/greeting/greetings.js`